RideTool

 Apple Watch

-You don't need a dedicated cycling computer to use RideTool.
-If you have an Apple Watch and the Strava app installed, your rides flow into RideTool automatically.
+You don't need a dedicated cycling computer.
+If you have an Apple Watch and the Strava app on it, your rides flow into RideTool automatically.

-1. Open the Strava app on your Apple Watch and start a ride
+1. Open the Strava app on your watch and start a ride.

-2. When you finish, Strava uploads the ride to your Strava account
+2. When you finish, Strava uploads it to your account.

-3. RideTool picks it up automatically via webhook — usually within a few minutes
+3. RideTool picks it up automatically — usually within a few minutes.

 That's it.
 No manual sync, no extra steps.

-• Install the Strava app on your Apple Watch from the Watch App Store
+• Install the Strava app on your watch from the Watch App Store.

 • GPS route and distance

-• Heart rate (from Apple Watch optical sensor)
+• Heart rate (from the watch's optical sensor)

 • Moving time and elapsed time